PERSONAL INJURY LAWYERS IN ARLINGTON, VIRGINIA

 When you’re injured, you are likely faced with mountains of medical expenses to help you get back to health, but you can receive compensation for more than just hospital bills.
 Should you receive reimbursement, you could receive one or both of the following: economic damages and non-economic damages.

-Hospital bills in Arlington and beyond fall under economic damages because they are tangible and can be easily quantified.
+Hospital bills fall under economic damages because they are tangible and can be easily quantified.
 The following is a list of economic damages you could receive as a result of your injury:

 Medical expenses related to the accident, which could be previous or future